albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 .. figure:: ../images/airportdiagram2.jpg

          Detailed view of the airport diagram.
-Shows blue gates on the right and a few green general aviation ramp parking spots on the left.
+Shows blue gates on the right and green general aviation ramp parking spots on the left.
 Long displaced threshold of runway 33 is visible.
 Dashed yellow lines indicate taxi paths.